jekyll/jekyll/site/_docs/troubleshooting.md

 [chruby]: https://github.com/postmodern/chruby
 [etc]: https://github.com/rvm/rvm/blob/master/docs/alt.md

-If you elect to use a method other than those listed above to install Ruby (such as Homebrew), it may be necessary to modify your `$PATH` variable using the following command:
+If you elect to use one of the above methods to install Ruby, it might be necessary to modify your `$PATH` variable using the following command:

 {% highlight bash %}
 export PATH=/usr/local/bin:$PATH